-In recent days, various concerns have been raised about the use of a type of concrete in the construction of schools and other public buildings known as RAAC (reinforced autoclaved aerated concrete).
+Various concerns have been raised about the use of a type of concrete in the construction of schools and other public buildings known as RAAC (reinforced autoclaved aerated concrete).
 RAAC is a lightweight material which was used mostly in flat roofing between the 1950s and 1990s.

-Aberdeen City Council has been aware of concerns about the use of this product and has previously conducted a range of surveys and inspections of buildings to assess whether these buildings have this material present.
+Aberdeen City Council has been aware of concerns about the use of this product and has previously completed a range of surveys and inspections of buildings to assess whether these buildings have this material present.
 This work has identified several properties which have RAAC within their construction.
 These are:

 - Hazlehead Academy